Best time to visit the Galápagos Islands

 November

 The Galápagos Islands in November sees a hub of activity for seabirds.
 Brown noddies are breeding and band-rumped petrels are nesting.
 There are also plenty of young sea lions doing impressive acrobatics in the water and playing curiously around swimmers.
-November also sees the Galapagos green turtle breeding cycle begin again, with pairs starting to mate.
+November also sees the Galápagos green turtle breeding cycle begin again, with pairs starting to mate.

-- Green turtles mating
+- Green Sea Turtles start mating

 Weather: November brings sunshine with some showers and rising water temperatures.